 SEA Topic SEA Objective SEA Target SEA Indicators Data Source Objective 3 Protect and reduce risk to human health in undertaking water management activities.
 All drinking water areas (including groundwater), as identified on the register of protected areas, to achieve good status, or maintain high status, by 2015.
 Interim Indicators: Compliance with Drinking Water Standards.
-EPA for all ealth (HH) All bathing waters, as identified on the register of protected areas, to achieve good status, or maintain high status, by 2015.
+(Ire and NI) NIEA / EPA th (HH) All bathing waters, as identified on the register of protected areas, to achieve good status, or maintain high status, by 2015.
 Compliance with Bathing Water Standards.
-Human Health All water bodies designated for salmonids, as identified on the register of protected areas, to achieve good status, or maintain high status Compliance with the Quality of Shellfish Waters Regulations.
-Water quality in designated salmonid waters.
+(Ire and NI) NIEA / EPA Human Health (HH) All economic shellfish waters, as identified on the register of protected areas, to achieve good status, or maintain high status, by 2015.
+Compliance with the Quality of Shellfish Waters Regulations.
+(Ire and NI) NIEA / EPA T All water bodies designated for salmonids, as identified on the Condition of salmonids in water bodies designated for these.
+(NI) NIEA register of protected areas, to achieve good status, or maintain high status, Water quality in designated salmonid waters.
+(Ire) EPA by 2015.
 Long Term Indicator: Parameters to be measured in accordance with the environmental quality standards to determine Good Status.
-(S) Objective 4 Avoid damage to the function and quality of the Interim Targets: Achieve soil phosphorus levels in line with Teagasc targets for agricultural land.
-Interim Indicators: Soil phosphorus levels.
-Teagasc Soil (soil resource in the River Basin District.
-Long term Target: Achieve risk reduction targets as detailed in the Soil Directive for areas identified as at risk (not yet established).
-Long Term Indicator: Monitoring programme as established under the requirements for the Soil Directive.
-(Once established) Not yet established
+(Ire and NI) NIEA / EPA Objective 4 Avoid damage to the function and quality of the soil resource in the River Interim Targets: Achieve soil phosphorus levels in line with Teagasc targets for agricultural land.
+(Ire) Interim Indicators: Soil phosphorus levels.
+(Ire) Teagasc Soil (S) Basin District.
+Reduce the number of fields with a P- index of 3 or above (i.e. with excess P).
+(NI) Soil Phosphorus levels by P-Index for Managed Grassland Soils.
+(NI) Agri-Food and Biosciences Institute Long term Target: Achieve risk reduction targets as detailed in the Soil Directive for areas identified as at risk (not yet established).
+(Ire and NI) Long Term Indicator: Monitoring programme as established under the requirements for the Soil Directive. (once established) (Ire and NI) Not yet established